 Today, I want to educate you about the law of averages in MLM.
-Contrary to what you might have been taught, this business is a NUMBERS GAME, initially.
+Contrary to what you might have been taught in the past, this business is a NUMBERS GAME, initially.
 Once you sponsor someone into the business it becomes a people business and relationship business, but you must work through a large pool of people to find quality people to join your team and work with (and build relationships with).
 Anyone who tells you otherwise is lying to you!

 The law of averages is the idea that something is sure to happen at some time, because of the number of times it generally happens or is expected to happen.
 On the law of averages we just can’t go on losing. ~ Collins Dictionary